AZA67/terraform/lab1/web-app/README.md

 - Source code has a pre-provisioned back-end (s3 and DB)
     + I did not set this up so it is also defined in main.tf

-- Source code had several outdated resource descriptions and configurations that I needed to update
+- Source code had several outdated resource descriptions and configurations that I needed to update (see 'error-log.txt')
 ###

 #######################